Seagate/cortx-hare/rfc/12/README.md

 issues.
 Adding communication dependencies into our current implementation is not even close to an easy task.

-To make EES HA to be able detect if components or entire data/management stack are functioning a set of health checks was introduced.
-The purpose of health checks is to be able to detect when a component or a set of components stop functioning and then provide this information to EES HA, so EES HA can make a decision about how to recover from this situation.
+To make LDR1 HA to be able detect if components or entire data/management stack are functioning a set of health checks was introduced.
+The purpose of health checks is to be able to detect when a component or a set of components stop functioning and then provide this information to LDR1 HA, so LDR1 HA can make a decision about how to recover from this situation.

 Health checks are implemented as checks of functionality.
 For one check this is functionality of a single hardware component or network link, for another check this is functionality of entire data stack.

-## List of EES HA health checks
+## List of LDR1 HA health checks

 | implementation | integration | check-id | what it checks | how it checks | action if the check fails | components involved |
 | -------------- | ----------- | -------- | -------------- | --------------| ------------------------- | ----------------------------------- |